ERISA Administrative Appeals Are Mandatory Before Filing a Lawsuit

 You can learn more about all these differences by downloading our free ERISA disability guide, Danger: Proceed At Your Own Risk.

-However, one key difference is this: before filing a lawsuit in court, ERISA requires you to exhaust all "administrative remedies."
-This means you must file an administrative appeal with the insurance company before filing pursuing your case in court.
+One key difference is this: before filing a lawsuit in court, ERISA requires you to exhaust all "administrative remedies."
+This means you must file an administrative appeal with the insurance company before pursuing your case in court.

 ERISA Gives Insurance Companies Broad Discretion to Deny Claims

-The administrative appeal process gives the insurance company the opportunity to take another look at your ERISA benefits claim and to reach a different decision if it believes the facts warrant it.
-However, ERISA also gives broad (although not unlimited) discretion to the insurance company in reaching a decision on whether to deny or terminate benefits.
+The administrative appeal process gives the insurance company the opportunity to take another look at your ERISA benefits claim and to reach a different decision if it 'believes' the facts warrant it.
+ERISA also gives broad (although not unlimited) discretion to the insurance company in reaching a decision on whether to deny or terminate benefits.
 In other words, they're not your friend.

 ERISA Long Term Disability Appeals Are Complicated

-The administrative appeals process is an important opportunity for you to provider any and all supporting documentation and evidence for your claim.
-It is critical that you gather and submit every possible piece of information that supports your disability claim and to address any inaccuracies.
+The administrative appeals process is an important opportunity for you to provide all supporting documentation and evidence for your claim.
+It is critical that all the required information is gathered and submitted that supports your disability claim, and to address any inaccuracies.
 You will not be able to submit anything further after the appeals process has ended.
 ERISA bars you from adding new information beyond the claims file later.

 Remember, you only have 180 days from the date of denial to file an administrative appeal.
 These deadlines are firm.
-If you fail to pursue your appeal within this timeframe, you will lose your right to file a lawsuit or recover any benefits - even if you have a valid claim that should otherwise be paid under the law.
+If the appeal is not pursued within this timeframe, you will lose your right to file a lawsuit or recover any benefits - even if you have a valid claim that should otherwise be paid under the law.

-ERISA claims and appeals are difficult to win, and the rules and procedures are complex and unforgiving.
+ERISA claims and appeals have strict rules and procedures, and are complex.
 The stakes are high in these cases, and no one should try to go it alone.
-If you want to learn more about why, download our free book on long-term disability appeals, Danger: Proceed at Your Own Risk.
-This guide lays out the exact steps you should take in handling an ERISA LTD appeal.
+If you want to learn more about why, you can also instantly download our free long-term disability guide, Danger: Proceed at Your Own Risk.
+This guide lays out the steps in ERISA appeals.

-Of course, we recommend that, since these claims are so complicated, that you consult with an attorney who is experienced in ERISA before filing your appeal.
-Our long-term disability attorney in Kansas City will review your denial letter for FREE, and there is no obligation to hire our firm.
-We can help answer your questions and provide guidance on what to do next, so you protect your right to appeal and have the right strategy in place to get your benefits.
+Consult with our attorney today, who is one of the very few attorneys nationwide experienced in ERISA.
+Our long-term disability attorney will review your denial letter for free, and provide a strategy for moving forward.
+We can help answer your questions, protect your right to appeal, and have the right strategy in place to get your benefits reinstated.